tigerros/ruci/README.md

 ## Features
 - `default`: no features are enabled by default.
 - `engine-sync`: adds the `Engine` struct for communicating with an engine.
-Requires `std`.
-- `engine-async`: enables the `engine-sync` feature and adds async versions of all functions using [`tokio`](https://crates.io/crates/tokio).
+- `engine-async`: adds async versions of `Engine` functions.
-- `tokio-process`: enables the `engine-async` and `tokio/process` features and adds a `tokio` version of `Engine::from_process`.
+- `tokio-process`: adds a tokio version of `Engine::from_process`.
-- `gui-sync`: enables the `engine-sync` feature for shared error types and adds the `Gui` struct for communicating with a GUI.
+- `gui-sync`: adds the `Gui` struct for communicating with a GUI.
-- `gui-async`: enables the `gui-sync` feature and adds async versions of all functions using tokio.
+- `gui-async`: adds async versions of `Gui` functions.
 - `serde`: enables serde support for most types.
 All implementations are derived with no parameters.
-Requires `std`.